 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 This drawing shows the 3D model that was created by the structural engineer.
-Typically, the architect, structural, mechanical, electrical, plumbing, and fire protection create their own work in 3D, typically using Revit.
+Typically, the architect, structural, mechanical, electrical, plumbing, and fire protection engineers create their own work in 3D, typically using Revit.
 Information is shared between the different disciplines.

 Different disciplines are responsible for certain things, and so the structural engineer is responsible for the structural system.
 We have the front view of the building here.
 We have the back view of the building here.

 From the back of the building, here's the other entrance into the building.
-We have, I'll go over to here to part A, we have the three levels of parking, and then we have the hotel rooms above it.
+We have, I'll go over here to part A, we have the three levels of parking, and then we have the hotel rooms above it.
 So again, the structural engineer is responsible for their structural model.